morenomeccia/tinjaca/doc/informe1/visitas.rst

 Departamentos Visitados
 -----------------------

-* Gerencia de Crédito: Estación de Análisis Jurídico
+* Análisis Jurídico
-* Gerencia de Crédito: Estación de Análisis Económico
+* Análisis Económico
 * Secretaría Ejecutiva.